InsightCenterNoodles/Penne/README.md

 When a message is received from the server, the client passes the CBOR encoded message to a handler function which uses the message's ID to process it accordingly.
 Based on this ID, the message can be classified as either a create, delete, update, reply, or invoke message.
 Upon receiving a create message, the handler creates a new delegate for that object which is then stored in the client's state.
-Delete and update messages manipulate delegates and the client's state as expected.
+Delete and update messages manipulate delegates in the client's state as expected.
-Reply messages indicate whether a method was invoked on the server successfully, and then a callback function can be called if applicable.
+Reply messages indicate whether a method was invoked on the server successfully, and then a callback function can be executed if applicable.
 Lastly, invoke messages represent signals from the server which are being called on a delegate.
 The handler essentially sends this signal to the target delgate so it can call a corresponding function.

 To send a message, the user calls a method on a delegate.
 This method wraps an injected method from the server, and the client can send a message invoking the method.

-Despite being a bit complicated, the relationship between client, server, and delegates is depicted below.
+A simplified diagram representing the relationships between the client, server, and delegates is depicted below.

 ```mermaid
 flowchart LR;